m00nlight/m00nlight.github.io/_posts/2018-10-20-story-behind-omail-an-email-client-with-automatic-mailing-list-management-on-android.md

-As a long time [Blackberry](10) fan, I also tried the the mail client on the Blackberry OS 10 system, I would say it is quite a excellent platform and email client, everytime when message get into my inbox, it is pushed to my blackberry client almost instantly.
+As a long time [Blackberry](10) fan, I also tried the the mail client on the Blackberry OS 10 system, I would say it is quite a excellent platform and email client, every time when message get into my inbox, it is pushed to my blackberry client almost instantly.
 I think it is really good for people who wish to stay online forever, and would like to get notification as soon as possible, but it is just not my flavor.
 And [Blackberry](10) is smirking at the [iPhone X's](11) "there's never been a better way" to interact with your phone.
 At least it is there back to 2013 when [Blackberry](10) release the [Q10][12] device.
-Not to mention all later innovations like keyboard as trackpad, swipe to select and delete text in other [Blackberry](10) devices.
+Not to mention all later innovations like keyboard as track pad, swipe to select and delete text in other [Blackberry](10) devices.
 As [Opera][8], [Blackberry](10) also almost fails in the mobile world, but it also does not mean either their product or software are bad or not, maybe just a lack of